Kalito360/memoris/README.md

 # memoris
-erifiable memory infrastructure for AI agents, built on Shelby
+verifiable memory infrastructure for AI agents, built on Shelby